Brown Memorial Presbyterian Church: Music ministry

-The minister of music and organist at Brown Memorial Presbyterian Church since February 2024 is Michael Stefanek.
-He is an alumnus of Oberlin College and the University of Michigan.
-He followed Michael Britt, who studied music at the Peabody Conservatory and the Conservatoire de Paris.
+Since 2025, Russel Paul has served as organist at Brown Memorial Presbyterian Church while pursuing graduate studies in Organ Performance at the Peabody Conservatory.
+He succeeded Michael Stefanek, continuing a distinguished line of musicians at Brown Memorial that includes Michael Britt and Dr. John Walker.
+Michael Britt, studied music at the Peabody Conservatory and the Conservatoire de Paris.
 He succeeded Dr. John Walker, an internationally renowned concert organist and CD recording artist, who was minister of music between 2004 and December, 2011.
 Formerly director of music and organist at Riverside Church in New York City (1983–1992) and Shadyside Presbyterian Church in Pittsburgh, Pennsylvania (1992–2005), Walker has a Doctor of Musical Arts degree from Stanford University and is a past President of the American Guild of Organists.
 He was named Minister of Music Emeritus by Brown Memorial in 2012 and continues to perform there occasionally.

-Other previous organists include the cvirtuoso Virgil Fox, who gained considerable fame as a concert performer and recording artist while at Brown Memorial early in his career, from 1936 to 1946.
+Other previous organists include the virtuoso Virgil Fox, who gained considerable fame as a concert performer and recording artist while at Brown Memorial early in his career, from 1936 to 1946.
 Later, Richard Ross was also a significant music figure in the life of the congregation, succeeding Fox as choirmaster and organist, while also composing music.
 Francis Eugene Belt then served as organist beginning in 1954 and continuing until shortly before his death at age 79 in 2001.

 The 4-manual Ernest M. Skinner pipe organ has 2,939 pipes and remains essentially the same today as when it was installed in 1931 and tonally finished by G. Donald Harrison, as Skinner's opus 839.
 John Eltermann was the church's organist at the time.
 The organ underwent a complete restoration between 2002 and 2005, with all original 45 ranks of the instrument fully preserved.
 A 99-memory level Capture System was added to the organ in 2005.
 The organ was played in recital during the Organ Historical Society Convention in July 2024.

 The choir sings a wide range of choral music at Sunday services, from works of classical composers, such as Mozart's Ave verum corpus and choruses by Handel and Johannes Brahms, to spirituals and anthems by 20th-century composers, such as Jane Marshall's My Eternal King.
 Major choral works are also performed during the year, such as the oratorio Elijah by Felix Mendelssohn, conducted by Walker and accompanied by guest organist Frederick Swann, and Johann Sebastian Bach's cantata, God's time is always the very best time ("Actus Tragicus", BWV106), in the 2008–2009 season.
 The choir's May, 2009, performance of Elijah has since been released on CD.